Holiday safety tips

 Be extra careful with purses and wallets.
 Carry a purse under your arm.
 Keep a wallet in an

-inside jacket pocket, not a back trouser pocket.
+inside jacket pocket, not a back pants pocket.

 Teach your children to go to a store clerk or security guard and ask for help if they